 Issues and Insights 2016

 We surveyed community leaders across the Fourth District regarding challenges facing their communities.
 The results of the annual survey, now in its fifth year, are in: Jobs, affordable housing, vacant properties, and state financing issues top their list of concerns.
+Previous survey results can be found here.

 Covering over 75,000 square miles, the Fourth District contains nearly 17 million people living in large urban metropolises, rural Appalachian towns, and everything in between.